gato365/data-extraction-for-teachers/organized-outline.md

 9. Emphasize code flexibility — developers can change APIs overnight
 10. Activity: Scaffolding + Code review using example(s)

+### Goals & Objectives

+1. Identify the value of real-world data in statistics education
+2. Describe the distinction between extraction, transformation, and visualization (ETv)
+3. Recognize challenges associated with pulling live data from the web
+4. Apply tidy data principles to imported datasets

+### Conceptual Foundation

+* Why use live data?
+* What is extraction and why it matters for teaching modern statistics
+* ETv framework: introduction to the first stage (Extraction)
+* Importance of code flexibility and the fragility of external sources (e.g., Spotify anecdote)
+* Tidy data principles: naming conventions, structure, and data types

+### Hands-On Coding Activity

+* Extracting from accessible sources such as:

+  * A static `.csv` hosted online (warm-up)
+  * A Wikipedia table using `rvest` and `janitor`
+* Introduce `read_csv()` and `rvest::html_table()`
+* Add cleaning steps to enforce tidy principles (snake\_case, correct types)

+### Reflection

+* How can you introduce real-world messiness without overwhelming students?
+* How would you scaffold tidy principles at the intro-level?

 ---

 ## Session 2: API Fundamentals